markvideon/flame_riverpod/README.md

   late TextComponent textComponent;
   int currentValue = 0;

-  /// [onMount] should be used over [onLoad] to initialise subscriptions,
+  /// [onMount] should be used over [onLoad] to initialize subscriptions,
   /// cancellation is handled for the user inside [onRemove],
   /// which is only called if the [Component] was mounted.
   @override
   void onMount() {
     super.onMount();
     add(textComponent = TextComponent(position: position + Vector2(0, 27)));

     // "Watch" a provider using [listen] from the [HasComponentRef] mixin.
     // Watch is not exposed directly as this would rebuild the ancestor that
     // exposes the [WidgetRef] unnecessarily.
     listen(countingStreamProvider, (p0, p1) {
       if (p1.hasValue) {
         currentValue = p1.value!;